11. The way to cure juvenile diabetes

-After destruction of all islet autoreactive CD8 T cells, possibly after repeated doses of oktolimumab-vedotin, the residual β cells will regain control of the blood glucose concentration and will restart insulin production, thus gradually banning the daily insulin injections.
+After destruction of all islet autoreactive CD8 T cells by (ev. repeated) doses of oktolimumab-vedotin, the residual β cells will regain control of the blood glucose concentration and will restart insulin production, thus gradually banning the daily insulin injections.
 Outcome measures for this ADC therapy will be two blood tests:

 1. anti-GAD: decrease of the antibodies against GAD reflects the release of the auto-immune reaction in the pancreas of type 1 diabetics.